-Take advantage of this free, unique opportunity to fulfill curriculum requirements for history and science.
-This four-hour field trip for up to 30 students includes two sites: The Nederland Mining Museum, where students engage in hands-on activities about Colorado mining history, and Mud Lake Open Space, which offers students the chance to explore the foothills ecology and wildlife with a Volunteer Naturalist.
+Take advantage of this local opportunity to fulfill curriculum requirements for history and science.
+This field trip for up to two classes includes two sites:

 Walker Ranch School Days

-Geared toward classes in 3rd-5th grades studying local and state history, we offer hands-on field trips at the Walker Ranch Homestead to explore the lives of the pioneers who settled there.
-Students try their hands at churning butter, doing laundry on the washboard, and compare ranch life in the late 1800s to life today.
+Programs are geared towards 3rd-5th grade classes studying local and state history.
+Field trips to the Walker Ranch Homestead explore ranchers’ lives between 1880 and 1900.
+Students will get hands on experience churning butter, doing laundry on the washboard, and comparing ranch life to life in modern times.

 Frequently Asked Questions